 Time Machine Box: From digitised document to information

 Instructors: Andrea Barbon & Remko Bigai (mind@ware), Frédéric Kaplan (TMO)

 The Time Machine Box is a server based on IIIF technology that has technical modules to allow the digitization pipeline to be developed smoothly from the scanned document to the extraction of its content.
 Validated by Time Machine, it has the advantage of containing the most advanced document post-processing applications to date and of allowing interoperability thanks to international standards.

 Join this session to discover its features and to enable your institution or your project to benefit from the network of Time Machine Box servers!

-The event is now ongoing!
+The event is concluded!
 Unfortunately, we can not accept any more registrations at this time.
 Please keep checking the Time Machine Academies page or subscribe to our newsletter to receive information about Time Machine learning events in the coming months!